fp7mplane/protocol-ri/doc/protocol-spec.md

 This distribution of state throughout the measurement infrastructure carries with it a distribution of responsibility: a component holding a specification is responsible for ensuring that the measurement or query that the specification describes is carried out, because the client or supervisor which has sent the specification does not necessarily keep any state for it.

 Error handling in a weakly imperative environment is different to that in traditional RPC protocols.
 The exception facility provided by mPlane is designed only to report on failures of the handling of the protocol itself.
 Each component and client makes its best effort to interpret and process any authorized, well-formed mPlane protocol message it receives, ignoring those messages which are spurious or no longer relevant.
-This is in contrast with traditional RPC protocols, where even common exceptional conditions are signaled, and information about missing or otherwise defective data must be corrleated from logs about measurement control.
-This traditional design pattern is not applicable in infrastructures where the supervisor has no control over the functionality and availablility of its associated probes.
+This is in contrast with traditional RPC protocols, where even common exceptional conditions are signaled, and information about missing or otherwise defective data must be correlated from logs about measurement control.
+This traditional design pattern is not applicable in infrastructures where the supervisor has no control over the functionality and availability of its associated probes.

 ## Entities and Relationships